natenka/pyneng-book-en/docs/source/book/02_git_github/git_github_changes.rst

 Compared to this command, you need to change:

--  'pyneng user name' for your Github user name;
+-  ``pyneng user name`` for your Github user name
--  'online-2-natasha-samoylenko' repository name for your Github repository.
+-  ``online-2-natasha-samoylenko`` repository name for your Github repository

-As a result, in current directory in which *git clone* was executed, a directory with name of repository will appear, in my case - "online-2-natasha-samoylenko".
+As a result, in current directory in which ``git clone`` was executed, a directory with name of repository will appear, in my case - "online-2-natasha-samoylenko".
 This directory now contains the contents of Github repository.

 Working with repository
 ^^^^^^^^^^^^^^^^^^^^^